Dundee Eden Project: Proposed location confirmed as Sturgeon hails plan

 The Eden Project has signed a memorandum of understanding with the owners of its preferred site and released the first image of how it might look.

-The feasibility study was completed with the support of Eden’s partners; Dundee City Council, The University of Dundee, and The Northwood Charitable Trust.
+The feasibility study was completed with the support of Eden’s partners; Dundee City Council, Dundee University, and The Northwood Charitable Trust.

 “Alongside the iconic V&A, Eden is another game-changing draw to the city and the surrounding area and will play a key role in Dundee’s strategic economic recovery from Covid.